-The District operated at a deficit of revenues over expenses in 2017.
-This deficit is primarily the result of the debt issuance costs associated with refunding the District's Series 2006 bonds and the 2010 conversion of the 2002A bonds which were refunded at an economic gain to the District of \$799,156 as more fully described in Note C on Page 26.
+The District operated at a surplus of revenues over expenses in 2019.
+This surplus is primarily the result of levying property taxes that are used to repay debt service principal which is not treated as an expense and results in a surplus of revenues over expenses.
 Some of the District's bond agreements require the District to pay the debt service principal and interest annually and all mandatory bond payments have been made.
 The District's other bond agreements only require the District to pay the debt service principal and interest as the District has the funds available from property taxes generated by the District.
 The unpaid interest expense has been accrued and will be paid at such time that the District has the funds available or if funds are not available to make these payments by certain future dates, then the obligation to pay the debt service is cancelled.
 Note C explains these provisions of the District's long-term debt obligations in greater detail.